gvwilson/sdxpy/src/layout/index.md

 We drew blocks on graph paper
 to figure out the expected answers for the tests shown above.
-We can do something similar in software by creating a "screen" of space characters and then having each block draw itself in the right place.
+We can do something similar in software by creating a "screen" of space characters and having each block draw itself in the right place.
-If we do this starting at the [%i "root" %] of the tree, child blocks will overwrite the markings made by their parents, which will automatically produce the right appearance ([%f layout-draw-over %]).
+If we start at the [%i "root" %] of the tree, children will overwrite the marks made by their parents, which will automatically produce the right appearance ([%f layout-draw-over %]).
-(A more sophisticated version of this called [%g z_buffering "z-buffering" %] used in 3D graphics keeps track of the visual depth of each pixel in order to draw objects correctly regardless of their order.)
+(A more sophisticated version of this called [%g z_buffering "z-buffering" %] used in 3D graphics keeps track of the visual depth of each pixel to draw objects correctly regardless of their order.)

 [% figure
    slug="layout-draw-over"